PopovEvgeniy/rtfsimplifier/readme.txt

                                  Rtf simplifier

-                                  Version 0.9.1.1
+                                  Version 0.9.1.2

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows 2000 or higher

-Program description
+The program description.

-Rtf simplifier is the batch converter for Rich Text Format documents.
+This program is the batch converter for Rich Text Format documents.
 It lets you convert these documents to plain text files.

-License
+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-About program modification
+The source code.

 The code is included in the source.zip archive.
 It was compiled under Turbo Delphi 2006 Explorer.

-Change log
+Version history.

 0.1: The initial version.
 0.2-0.7.1: The old branch.